-The EBRI/MGA Consumer Engagement in Health Care Survey asked respondents their reasons for not participating in their employer's wellness program.
-Nearly 60 percent responded that they did not participate because they could make changes on their own (Figure 12): One-quarter (26 percent) cited this as a major reason and one-third cited it as a minor reason for not participating.
-Lack of time was the second-most popular reason for not participating, with 22 percent reporting it as a major reason and 32 percent reporting it as a minor reason.
-Forty-six percent did not participate because they were already healthy (17 percent reported it as a major reason and 29 percent reported it as a minor reason).
-There were no differences in the answers to this series of questions by plan type.
+could make changes on their own (Figure 11): 32 percent cited this as a major reason and 31 percent cited it as a minor reason for not participating.
+Lack of time was the second most popular reason for not participating, with 24 percent reporting it as a major reason and 27 percent reporting it as a minor reason.
+Forty-three percent did not participate because they were already healthy (20 percent reported it as a major reason and 23 percent reported it as a minor reason).
+For the most part, there were no differences in the answers to this series of questions by plan type.
+However, CDHP enrollees were more likely than traditional plan enrollees not to participate because they were worried that their employer would know their personal health information, and they were more likely not to participate because they were uncomfortable participating with their coworkers.